niamurrell/jekyll-blog/_posts/2017-07-09-day-of-workshops.md

 ### Other Stuff
 Also learned about some additional tools which will probably be helpful for building our app:
-* express-ejs-layouts (npm package) lets you set a standardized layout for all the pages on your site, so that you don't have to repeat `include` statements in each page file.
+* `express-ejs-layouts` (npm package) lets you set a standardized layout for all the pages on your site, so that you don't have to repeat `include` statements in each page file.
 * `.env` files are how you keep sensitive information out of public repositories and can still collaborate with other people on the project.
-* Passport is another npm package which handles user login with Node and Express.
+* `passport` is another npm package which handles user login with Node and Express.
 * Got stuck on another layout issue which was solved again with a CSS `float`.
 Reminder to self: always try a float!!

 ### Up Next